WinMerge/winmerge/readme.txt

    menu for comparing files and folders.

  - Testing
-    A suite of test diff files and a script to run them and report the results
+    A suite of test diff files and a script to run them and report the results.
+    This folder also has 'Google Test' subfolder containing unit tests made with Google Test -framework.

  - Build
     This folder gets created by compiler when WinMerge is compiled.
 It